nebrius/contact-scheduler/README.md

 A system for scheduling times to reach out to folks regularly that takes into account my anxiety and other brain quirks.

+Notes for when I create an actual README:

+- Need to set up a proper shortcut for notifications to work.
+See https://github.com/nadavbar/node-win-shortcut
+- Need to run `electron-rebuild` after `npm install`

 # License

 Copyright (C) 2018 Bryan Hughes <bryan@nebri.us>